 define the best strategies for effective management of patients and define the criteria for future studies.

 More info - AKI & CRRT 2016 Conference Site

 This full day event is an in-depth pre-conference workshop held immediately prior to the AKI & CRRT 2016 Conference.
 If you missed the 2015 event

-a multimedia review will be available March 20 on the CRRT E-Learning Portal.
+a multimedia review is available at the CRRT E-Learning Portal.